DablewCodes/Cpp-Games/README.md

 # Cpp-Games

-A repository of simple implementations of classical games in C++
+All of the games have been implemented in the most simple and beginner-friendly way

 Dino